-On July 25, 2023, the Company was approved for a cost-shared funding project through the Food Processing Growth Fund, for which we gratefully acknowledge the financial support of the Province of British Columbia through the Ministry of Agriculture and Food.
-The program will fund up to 75% of approved project costs to a maximum contribution in the amount of \$750.
-The funding will be used for capital additions to the REVworx[TM] facility, including but not limited to a retail packaging system.
-Project funding and spending will be received and incurred over the next 18 months.
-With a complete retail packaging system, REVworx[TM] can provide a high-quality retail offering in the snack space.
-The majority of EnWave's prospective material REVworx[TM] customers will require consumer packaging capabilities.
+On July 25, 2023, the Company was approved for a cost-shared funding project through the Food Processing Growth Fund ("FPGF"), for which we gratefully acknowledge the financial support of the Province of British Columbia through the Ministry of Agriculture and Food, to purchase a seasoning machine and packaging system (the "Grant") for the REVworxTM facility.
+The total estimated cost of the seasoning machine and packaging system is \$419 of which \$314, being 75% of approved project costs, will be covered by the Grant.
+Project funding and spending will be received and incurred over the next 12 months.
+With a complete retail packaging system, REVworxTM can provide a high-quality retail offering in the snack space.
+The majority of EnWave's prospective material REVworxTM customers will require consumer packaging capabilities.